International Communist League (Fourth Internationalist): International Spartacist tendency

+After the collapse of the USSR, the organization sent its representatives to Russia and Ukraine to find like-minded people and create its own sections in the countries.
+In 1992, a member of the Spartacist League, Marta Philipps, was killed in Moscow.
+The crime was not solved.
+The mission itself in Russia continued to operate until 1996, but ended in failure.
+In 1997, the Customs of Ukraine stopped a group with a large number of leaflets.
+After that, the group was expelled from Ukraine and the iSt-mission in Ukraine was terminated.

 In the summer of 2017, the ICL questioned its past, believing that it had been, in the person of "a number of American cadres" penetrated by "the chauvinist Hydra" since 1974.

 Later splits

 In 1996, Workers Vanguard editor Jan Norden and other founders of the League for the Fourth International were expelled, allegedly for maneuvering with a group from Brazil involved in bringing court suit against a trade union.

 The Australian section of the Spartacist League, which had previously been involved in IBT events, split again in 2005, with one member leaving to found the Trotskyist Platform.

 Sections

 The current members of the ICL include: